eslint/eslint/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 <!--
     ESLint adheres to the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).

     This template is for bug reports.
-If you are reporting a bug, please continue on.
 If you are here for another reason, please see below:

     1. To propose a new rule: https://eslint.org/docs/developer-guide/contributing/new-rules
-    2. To request a change: https://eslint.org/docs/developer-guide/contributing/changes
+    2. To request a rule change: https://eslint.org/docs/developer-guide/contributing/rule-changes
+    3. To request a change that is not a bug fix, rule change, or new rule: https://eslint.org/docs/developer-guide/contributing/changes
-    3. If you have any questions, please stop by our chatroom: https://gitter.im/eslint/eslint
+    4. If you have any questions, please stop by our chatroom: https://gitter.im/eslint/eslint

     Note that leaving sections blank will make it difficult for us to troubleshoot and we may have to close the issue.
 -->